Giselbert I of Roussillon

-Giselbert I (Guislabert) (died 1013 or 1014), count of Roussillon (991–1013), was the son of Gausfred I. His father divided his lands between his sons, giving Ampurias to Hugh and Roussillon to Giselbert.
+Giselbert I (Guislabert) (died 1014), count of Roussillon (991–1013), was the son of Gausfred I. His father divided his lands between his sons, giving Ampurias to Hugh I and Roussillon to Giselbert.

 Though the patrimony was divided, both brothers continued to claim and annex territory belonging to the other and war was common, even among their descendants.

-In 1013, Giselbert died and Hugh invaded his county.
-It was not until 1020 that Hugh was repelled and Gausfred, Giselbert's son, definitively succeeded.
+In 1014, Giselbert died.
+After his death Hugh I tried to reunify the counties and invaded the county of his nephew.
+It was not until 1020 that Hugh I was repelled and Gausfred II, Giselbert I's son, definitively succeeded.

 By marriage to Beliarda, he produced three sons: